siderolabs/talos-cloud-controller-manager/README.md

 We need to set the `--cloud-provider=external` flag for each node.

-CCM also can approve/sign the [kubelet certificate signing request](https://kubernetes.io/docs/reference/access-authn-authz/certificate-signing-requests/#kubernetes-signers).
-In this case we need to set flag `--rotate-server-certificates=true`.
+To allow CCM approves/signs the [kubelet certificate signing request](https://kubernetes.io/docs/reference/access-authn-authz/certificate-signing-requests/#kubernetes-signers) set the flag `--rotate-server-certificates=true`.

 ### Prepare control-plane